-4.2.1 Input and output of the market model
+B.2.1 Input and output of the market model

 To simulate the European electricity market, a number of assumptions and parameters have to be established.
-These are detailed in section 5.2 for Belgium and section 5.3 for its neighbouring countries.

 The key input data for each country are:

 - the hourly consumption profile and associated thermosensitivity; - the installed capacity of the thermal generation facilities and the availability parameters; - the installed PV, wind and hydroelectric capacity and associated hourly production profiles based on the climate years; - the interconnections (by using the flow-based methodology or fixed exchange capacity between countries (NTC method)).